nlp-chula/TUD/README.md

 </td></tr></table>

-*Figure : 4 Top ten of common confusions made by the taggers for UPOS and the parsers for DEPREL along with their most frequentlt associated tokens.*
+*Table 6 : Top ten of common confusions made by the taggers for UPOS and the parsers for DEPREL along with their most frequentlt associated tokens.*
 </center>

 Six challanges unique to Thai dependency parsing are identified in this work.